GaetanLepage/phd-manuscript/_misc/template/_index.typ

     in-outline.update(true)
     // Show table of contents, list of figures, list of tables, etc. in the table of contents set heading(outlined: true)

+    // This hides the citation in outlines (mostly for the table of figures) show cite: none

     it
     in-outline.update(false)
   }